 Test Participants –

-As we know that Usability testing is a user-oriented approach, it involves real users, who execute practical tasks an application may accomplish.
-It may require more resources and efforts to fetch accurate outcomes.
+As we know Usability testing is a user-oriented approach, it involves real users, who execute practical tasks an application may accomplish.
+It may require more resources and effort to fetch accurate outcomes.

 Test Method –

 Your app development team can follow the below methods to conduct seamless mobile app usability testing: